 Is Sclerotherapy Right for Me?

-Many people are good candidates for sclerotherapy.
-This treatment is sufficient for the small spider veins that appear in groups on the legs, ankles, and other areas of the body.
-Larger varicose veins that bulge beneath the skin may not respond well to sclerotherapy.
 Patients who have uncontrolled diabetes, skin infection, are running a fever, or who have a history of deep vein thrombosis may not be good candidates for this treatment.
-We conduct a thorough consultation and examination of the problematic veins to ensure that patients can undergo sclerotherapy without complications.
+We conduct a consultation and examination of the problematic veins to ensure that patients can undergo sclerotherapy without complications.
 During this visit, it is important to discuss any medications you may be taking, especially blood-thinning drugs or corticosteroids.

 How Many Treatments Will I Need?

-The number of treatments that are needed to fully resolve spider veins may vary from one person to another.
+The number of treatments that are needed to fully treat spider veins may vary from one person to another.
 People with only a few small veins may achieve full resolution with only 1 or 2 sessions.
-Extensive webbing or numerous areas of spider veins may need up to 4 sessions for all veins to completely close and fade away.
+Extensive webbing or numerous areas of spider veins may need up to 6 sessions for all veins to completely close and fade away.

 Does Sclerotherapy Hurt?